RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	authentication	involves	the	ability	to	prove	an identity	to	a	system	or	service	to	satisfy	the	particular	requirements	to meet	that	burden	of	proof.
 It	is	not	related	to	proving	that	a	specific entity	conducted	an	operation	on	a	service.

-### Question # 12 - Which	of	the	following	software	applications	is	not	a	utility	for	managingcode	or	system	configurations?
+### Question # 12 - Which	of	the	following	software	applications	is	not	a	utility	for	managing code	or	system	configurations?
 A.	Puppet
 B.	Chef
 C.	Shibboleth